sunnysahni/sunnysahni.github.io/README.md

 on this show I watched in their dome, about the universe.
 The show within the dome parallels my topic of being confined within a “digital prison”, in the sense that our perceptions of the universe are defined not by our personal observations, but by what we are presented to believe.
-And this is true for many things, in fact.
+This is true for many things.
 We naively believe what we are told, under the guise that “science” is always true, and the digital instruments that we use to measure and analyze and understand our universe are accurate.

 By objectively describing the physical confines of the dome and the artificiality of the show, as well as describing the authentic beauty of the landscape that surrounds the observatory, we can observve how the two environments diverge.
 There is something about the beauty and exactness of reality that the digital world cannot capture completely.
 Perhaps there is nothing that can truly capture it.

 ```